 One of the Jeep toys most prized by collectors is this CJ-2A Jeep Fire Truck, from the Al-Toys series cast in aluminum by Toledo Brass in the late 1940's.
 With realistic extended front and rear bumpers it's nearly a foot long, slightly larger than the Tonka Jeep Pumper produced in the 1960s.

 This is probably the most detailed of the Al-Toys, with a front pump, ladder rack, handrail, spotlight, fire extinguisher, and bell all added to the basic body.
 In addition to the ladder and the suction hose which can attach to the pump, the toy came with accessories including a roll of hose for the hose bed, and a shovel.
-The photo is courtesy of the Historic Civilian Jeeps Collection of Jim and Peg Marski.
+The photo is courtesy of Jim Marski's Historic Civilian Jeeps Collection.

 There is a nice Al-Toy Jeep Fire Truck (110K JPEG) in the collection of the Chrysler Museum in Michigan.
 See also a mint example in an Al-Toy Jeep Collection.